Sukhoi Su-30MKI: Avionics

-The forward-facing NIIP N011M Bars (Panther) is a powerful integrated passive electronically scanned array radar.
+The forward-facing NIIP N011M Bars (Panther) is a powerful integrated passive electronically scanned array (PESA) radar.
 The N011M is a digital multi-mode dual frequency band radar.
 The N011M can function in air-to-air and air-to-land/sea mode simultaneously while being tied into a high-precision laser-inertial or GPS navigation system.
 It is equipped with a modern digital weapons control system as well as anti-jamming features.
 N011M has a 400 km search range and a maximum 200 km tracking range, and 60 km in the rear hemisphere.
 The radar can track 15 air targets and engage 4 simultaneously.
 These targets can even include cruise missiles and motionless helicopters.
 The Su-30MKI can function as a mini-AWACS as a director or command post for other aircraft.
 The target co-ordinates can be transferred automatically to at least four other aircraft.
 The radar can detect ground targets such as tanks at 40–50 km.
-The Bars radar will be replaced by Zhuk-AESA in all Su-30MKI aircraft.
+The Bars radar was planned to be replaced by Zhuk-AESA in all Su-30MKI aircraft, but this has since been abandoned in favor of indigenous upgrades.

 OLS-30 laser-optical Infra-red search and track includes a day and night FLIR capability and is used in conjunction with the helmet mounted sighting system.
 The OLS-30 is a combined IRST/LR device using a cooled, broad waveband sensor.
 Detection range is up to 90 km, while the laser ranger is effective to 3.5 km.
 Targets are displayed on the same LCD display as the radar.
 Israeli LITENING targeting pod is used to target laser guided munitions.
 The original Litening pod includes a long range FLIR, a TV camera, laser spot tracker to pick up target designated by other aircraft or ground forces, and an electro-optical point and inertial tracker, which enables engagement of the target even when partly obscured by clouds or countermeasures; it also integrates a laser range-finder and flash-lamp powered laser designator for the delivery of laser-guided bombs, cluster and general-purpose bomb.